Blendify/blender-manual/trunk/blender_docs/manual/interface/undo_and_redo.rst

 .. note::

-   Blender uses two separate Histories, one dedicated for the *Edit* Mode, and one dedicated for the *Object* Mode.
+   Blender uses two separate Histories, one dedicated for the *Edit Mode*, and one dedicated for the *Object Mode*.

 .. important::